openstack-infra/zuul-jobs/roles/write-inventory/README.rst

 .. zuul:rolevar:: write_inventory_exclude_hostvars
    :type: list

-   A list of facts about the host to include.
+   A list of facts about the host to exclude.
 By default, all variables about a host will be included.
 To exclude certain variables, list them here.